Global milk deliveries

 The milk production regions included are the EU-27, UK, Argentina, Australia, New Zealand and the United States.
 Combined, they account for more than 65% of global cow's milk production and around 80% of global exports of dairy products.

-- Total deliveries across the key regions reached 763 million litres per day, or 4.4 million litres per day more than in July 2020.
+- Deliveries across the key regions totalled 817.9 million litres per day, 4.4 million litres per day less than November 2020.

 - The tracker is a baseline for comparing against actual production, not a forecast of milk production.